Package Leaflet: Information for the User

 Solvent: sodium chloride and water for injectable preparations.

-Fostipur Kit is presented in powder and solvent for injectable solution.
+Fostipur Kit is presented as a powder and solvent for injectable solution.

-Boxes with 1, 5 or 10 kits.
-Each kit contains: 1 vial with powder containing 300 IU of urofolitropin, 1 preloaded syringe with 1 ml of solvent, 1 needle for reconstitution and 1 subcutaneous injection needle.
+Boxes with 1, 5, or 10 kits.
+Each kit contains: 1 vial with powder containing 300 IU of urofolitropin, 1 pre-filled syringe with 1 ml of solvent, 1 needle for reconstitution, and 1 needle for subcutaneous injection.

-The appearance of the powder is a hardened white to off-white mass, and the solvent is transparent and colorless.
+The appearance of the powder is a hardened white or off-white mass, and the solvent is transparent and colorless.

 IBSA Farmaceutici Italia srl